 As you might imagine, when I started out with Powertex I dived in, playing, experimenting and making mistakes along the way.
-Some time later I’ve learned from those early messes and I want to share my Powertex top tips with you.
+I’ve learned from those early messes and I want to share my Powertex top tips with you.
 If you’re new to Powertex maybe you will find them helpful.

 My top five tips for beginners with Powertex Universal Medium

-Coat your fabric, rather than soaking it
+- Coat your fabric, don’t saturate it

 Let gravity and Powertex do the work

 - When draping fabric, let it fall naturally

 - Pinch small areas near the top to create folds